What Is a Classification Essay? (Complete Explanation)

 Mistake 3: Inconsistent Organizing Principle (Found in 23% of Weak Essays)

-Problem: Switching criteria mid-essay classifying by one standard for some categories, different standard for others.
+Problem: Switching criteria mid essay, classifying by one standard for some categories, a different standard for others.

 Fix: Test every category against your stated organizing principle.
 Does each category answer the same fundamental question?
-If not, revise categories or organizing principle.
+If not, revise categories or organizing principles.

 Mistake 4: Vague Examples Without Specifics (Found in 19% of Weak Essays)